 Are you guilty of storing and reheating your meals in plastic containers?
-Or are you guilty of buying or preparing food like beans pudding a.k.a Moin-Moin in plastic containers or cellophanes?
+Or are you guilty of buying or preparing food like beans pudding a.k.a Moin-Moin in plastic containers or cellophane?
 Then this article is for you.

 It is so easy to toss our stored meals or leftovers in the plastic containers it came in, right into the microwave for a quick reheat or so easy to prepare Moin-moin the unconventional way because wrapping with the leaves is quite hectic and much of a big deal.
 Here comes the bad news:

-Plastics are polycarbonate products made up of several compounds known to be harmful to in the human body.
+Plastics are polycarbonate products made up of several compounds known to be harmful to the human body.
 They are endocrine disruptors because of their ability to affect estrogen and testosterone levels in the body by mimicking them.
-They also appear to cause potential impact in the development of the brain and reproductive organs of developing fetuses.
-These compounds seep into food when they are heated and they include compounds like: Phthalate and Biphenol A (BPA).
+They also appear to cause a potential impact on the development of the brain and reproductive organs of developing fetuses.
+These compounds seep into food when they are heated and they include compounds like Phthalate and Bisphenol A (BPA).
 They seep from the plastics or the protective internal epoxy resin coatings of canned from consumer products such as polycarbonate tableware, food storage containers, and water bottles.
 The exposure to BPA when a fetus is developing has been associated with prematurity, changes in breast and prostate cells, early puberty, obesity, diabetes, and heart disease according to the Pediatric Environmental Health Specialist Unit.
-While the exposure to phthalates which are responsible for the flexibility of the plastic, has been associated with reduced sperm quality in men and shorter distances between the anus and the scrotum in male fetuses.
+While the exposure to phthalates which are responsible for the flexibility of the plastic has been associated with reduced sperm quality in men and shorter distances between the anus and the scrotum in male fetuses.
 The Food and Drug Administration (FDA) banned its use in baby bottles and sippy cups in 2012 after a growing concern from public health groups over the potential health risks of BPA.

-STEPS TO TAKE TO REDUCE ONES EXPOSURE
+STEPS TO TAKE TO REDUCE ONE’s EXPOSURE

 Avoid or cut back on can usage:

 Most metal cans used in the manufacture of food and beverages are internally coated with epoxy resins that contain BPA.
-Cans usually may not have any markings or symbol indicating the use (or absence) of BPA linings, but a list of manufacturers that at least claim not to use BPA can be found and such list can be put into consideration.
+Cans usually may not have any markings or symbols indicating the use (or absence) of BPA linings, but a list of manufacturers that at least claim not to use BPA can be found and such a list can be put into consideration.
 However, as possible as it may be, the use of canned food should be reduced to the minimum level possible.